Skip to main content

 • Positions — Check current balances instead of inferring from history

-• Swap and Bridge — Execute swaps that generate transaction records
+• Swap — Execute swaps that generate transaction records

 • Error Handling — Handle failures in transacting methods that generate history